 The board is responsible for the governance of compliance with applicable laws and with adopted, non-binding rules, codes and standards.
 It sets the direction for how compliance should be approached and addressed in the organisation.
 The board approves policy that articulates and gives effect to its direction on compliance, and that identifies which non-binding rules, codes and standards the organisation has adopted.
 The board has delegated responsibility for implementation and execution of effective compliance management to executive management, which responsibility is primarily discharged by a group compliance officer under oversight of the group head of legal.
-The compliance officer and good pharmacy practice manager are responsible for providing advice to the operational business units; creating awareness and developing an understanding of the relevant existing, new and amended legislation and regulation and how these relate to each other; reviewing the initiatives undertaken by management to ensure compliance; monitoring and assessing legislative updates; arranging compliance training programmes; investigating any reports of possible compliance violations and initiating appropriate corrective action; meeting group level reporting obligations; and managing the complaints process.
+The compliance officer and good pharmacy practice manager are responsible for providing advice to the operational business units; creating awareness and developing an understanding of the relevant existing, new and amended legislation and regulation and how these relate to one another; reviewing the initiatives undertaken by management to ensure compliance; monitoring and assessing legislative updates; arranging compliance training programmes; investigating any reports of possible compliance violations and initiating appropriate corrective action; meeting group level reporting obligations; and managing the complaints process.

 Changes in legislation, the impact thereof on the group and the actions to be taken by management are reported and monitored at audit and risk committee meetings.
-Key areas that received focus in the past financial year included the Pharmacy Act and its regulations, the Labour Relations Act and the Medicines and Related Substances Act and its regulations.
-Compliance with the Consumer Protection Act, the Companies Act, 2008, the Competition Act, as well as the anticipated practical impact of the Protection of Personal Information Act, received attention during the period.
+Key areas that received focus in the past financial year included the Pharmacy Act and its regulations, the Medicines and Related Substances Act and its regulations, the National Minimum Wage Act and the Basic Conditions of Employment Act.
+Compliance with the Consumer Protection Act, the Companies Act, 2008, and the Competition Act remain as areas of significant focus.
+The group has readied itself for the anticipated impact of the Protection of Personal Information Act, and is confident that it will be compliant with this legislation as and when it becomes effective.

-In the forthcoming financial year internal audit will review the effectiveness of the group's compliance management and report its findings to the board through the audit and risk committee.
-Any recommendations put forward in consequence of this review will be considered for implementation.
+Internal audit reviewed the effectiveness of the group's compliance management and reported its findings to the board through the audit and risk committee.
+No material risks were noted.